Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery: Yarrp Design

 \subsection{Pseudo-random Probing Order}

 Existing traceroute techniques probe all hops along a path to a destination in sequence.
 Instead, we employ a keyed block cipher to provide a bijection over the input domain of target IPs and TTLs ($D = IPs\times TTLs$).
-This means that \yrp will \eg send a probe to IP address $A$ with $TTL=10$, then toward $B$ with $TTL=3$, then $C$ with $TTL=7$, and so on until the entire space of $TTLs$ for each target $IP$ is covered.
+This means, for example, that \yrp may send a probe to IP address $A$ with $TTL=12$, then $B$ with $TTL=3$, then $C$ with $TTL=20$, and so on until the entire space of $TTLs$ for each target $IP$ is covered.
+To an outside observer, the probed addresses appear to be random.

 The symmetric RC5 block cipher with a 32-bit block size is fast and a natural fit for our application\footnote{Other block ciphers could be used; the cryptographic strength of the cipher is not critical to our application.}.
 With key $k$, \yrp encrypts the sequence $i=0,1,\ldots,|D|-1$ where bits of each ciphertext $C_i=RC5_k(i)$ determine the target IP address and TTL to probe.
 In this way, \yrp randomizes the order of probed $\langle target IP, TTL\rangle$. \yrp can permute arbitrarily large or small IPv4 address and TTL domains, or can permute the order of specific targets read from a file.
 Depending on the size of the domain, we switch between either a prefix-cipher or cycle-walking cipher, as described in \cite{ciphers}.